thierrylaplanche/CNN_AzureML_FoodClassifier/README.md

 7. Deploy the model to Azure Container Instances
 8. Test the endpoint
 9. Update the model

+The entry script used when deploying the model to Azure ML is located under 'deployment'.

 Class distribution of training pictures: